kuzzleio/kuzzle/doc/2/framework/classes/kuzzle-request/get-id/index.md

 const id = request.getId();
 // equivalent
 const id = request.input.args._id;
+//+ checks to make sure that "_id" is of the right type
+// and throw standard API error when it's not the case

 // generate a default ID if it's missing const id = request.getId({ ifMissing: 'generate' });